 Step 5: Present the full business plan.
-Finalists present their business plans to outside judges – 15-minute presentation with a 10-minute question and answer session from the judges.
+Finalists present their business plans to outside judges, followed by a short question and answer session.

 Step 6: Judges rank the presentations and business plans based on standard investment criteria and then determine the rank of the competitors.

 Business Plan Competition Winners:

 Students Win Thousands in Startup Funds at HPU’s 2022 Business Plan Competition

 Students Win Thousands in Start-Up Funds During HPU’s 2021 Business Plan Competition

 Take a look at this year‘s Business Plan Competition!